thgie/favr-ontology/README.md

 ## Todos

-- [ ] Refactor ontology to mirror developments in the FAVR framework that are described in an [unpublished paper](https://ludov.ca/documents/publications/FAVR/fr/FAVR-article.pdf).
+- [x] Refactor ontology to mirror developments in the FAVR framework that are described in an [unpublished paper](https://ludov.ca/documents/publications/FAVR/fr/FAVR-article.pdf).
 See also the the updated [flowchart](https://ludov.ca/documents/publications/FAVR/fr/FAVR-diagramme.pdf).
     - tri-planar construction became multi-planar and had *interfaces* added as a plane
     - ocularization was updated
-- [ ] Add ~~three~~ four conceptual planes to Tri-planar Construction: agents, interfaces, in- and off-game environment
+- [x] Add ~~three~~ four conceptual planes to Tri-planar Construction: agents, interfaces, in- and off-game environment
-- [ ] Add controlled vocabulary to Ocularization
+- [x] Add sub-aspects of graphical material, projection method, and projection angle
-- [ ] Add sub-aspects of anchor and mobility, and controlled vocabulary to Framing Mechanism
+- [x] Add sub-aspects of anchor and mobility to framing mechanism
-- [ ] Add sub-aspects of graphical material, projection method, and projection angle, and controlled vocabulary to Tri-planar Construction
+- [ ] Add controlled vocabulary to Ocularization, Framing Mechanism (Anchor and Mobility), and Construction Planes

 ## License